Assistant Superintendent to Project Engineer and Everything in Between

 Ivan has enjoyed all the projects he’s worked on, but more than the projects themselves, it’s the comradery and having a great team that makes it so enjoyable.

 When Nicole asked Ivan about his favorite part of his role, Ivan stated, “What I like the most is seeing something go up – the building finishing (and) making progress.
 Every day something is different.
 Every day you can see the progress.
 For example, one day we just had slabs – by the end of the day the framing was done for the first floor.”
 Ivan also loves to be onsite versus in an office.
 “With every day being different, presenting new challenges, you need to get your eyes on it.
 Plus, it’s much easier to see it for yourself than have someone explain it to you over the phone”, he says.
-In turn, you gain more respect and build a rapport with the subcontractors, which doesn’t hurt.
+In turn, you gain more respect and build a rapport with the subcontractors and relationships are key in this industry.

 Ivan started his engineering career with roads and bridges for 15 years in Miami, transitioning to buildings and then moved to Orlando with his wife where he started with Epoch.
 He believes a successful project is made up of a good team, good subcontractors that you can rehire for future projects and building strong relationships.